sphinks/jproxy/README.md

 jproxy
 ======

-Java Proxy Server that starts with simple NIO proxy Server
+Java Proxy Server that starts with simple NIO proxy Server (based on Java NIO)